Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Data-Driven Construction of ABFs

 We provide Algorithm~\ref{Alg:2} that summarizes required steps for establishing an ABF between the interconnected network and its symbolic model using data with provable guarantees.

-{\bf Controller design process.} Due to the finite nature of symbolic models, algorithmic techniques from computer science can be leveraged to synthesize controllers that enforce complex logical properties.
-This process entails designing local controllers for symbolic models $\hat\Upsilon_i$, for $i \in \{1,\dots,M\}$, and then refining them back over original subsystems $\Upsilon_i$, using similarity relations ASBFs.
-Consequently, the controller for an interconnected network $\Upsilon = \mathscr{N}(\Upsilon_1,\ldots,\Upsilon_M)$ will be a vector, where each component corresponds to a controller for individual subsystems $\Upsilon_i$ (cf. case studies in Section \ref{Compu}).
+{\bf Controller design process.} Due to the finite nature of symbolic models, algorithmic techniques from computer science can be leveraged to synthesize controllers that enforce complex logical specifications.
+This process entails designing local controllers for the symbolic models $\hat\Upsilon_i$, for $i \in \{1,\dots,M\}$, and then refining them back to the original subsystems $\Upsilon_i$ \BS{using the similarity relations established by the ASBFs.
+In particular, once the symbolic models and their corresponding ASBFs are constructed and the compositional condition~\eqref{eq: Compositional_Condition} is verified, the controller synthesis process becomes specification-independent.
+This means that, by leveraging software tools developed within the formal methods community, \emph{e.g.}, \texttt{SCOTS}~\cite{rungger2016scots}, one can synthesize controllers for the constructed symbolic models to enforce different complex specifications of interest, and subsequently transfer the obtained results back to the original continuous-space systems while guaranteeing the satisfaction of the same specifications.
+This feature contrasts with most conventional control methodologies, where the controller design process is tightly coupled with the specification of interest.
+This \emph{decoupling} between abstraction and specification represents a key flexibility of our approach compared with other control design methods.} Finally, the controller for an interconnected network $\Upsilon = \mathscr{N}(\Upsilon_1,\ldots,\Upsilon_M)$ will be a vector, where each component corresponds to a controller for individual subsystems $\Upsilon_i$.

-To verify the proposed data-driven compositional condition~\eqref{Con2}, knowledge of the Lipschitz constant $\mathscr{L}_{i}$ is required.
-To estimate it for each subsystem $\Upsilon_{\!i}$ using a finite dataset, we employ the fundamental result of \cite{wood1996estimation} and offer Algorithm~\ref{Alg:1} for its computation.
+To verify the proposed data-driven compositional condition~\eqref{eq: Compositional_Condition}, knowledge of the Lipschitz constant $\mathscr{L}_{i}$ is required.
+To estimate it for each subsystem $\Upsilon_{\! i}$ using a finite dataset, we employ the fundamental result of \cite{wood1996estimation} and offer Algorithm~\ref{Alg:1} for its computation.
 Under this algorithm, the convergence of the estimated value $\mathscr{L}_{i}$ to its true value is assured in the limit, as supported by the following lemma~\cite{wood1996estimation}. \begin{lemma} The estimated $\mathscr{L}_{i}$ converges to its actual value if and only if $\mathscr{B}$ tends to zero, while $\bar{\mathscr{K}}$ and $\tilde{\mathscr{K}}$ approach infinity. \end{lemma}